sophiadt/my-forum/README.md

 # MyForum
-Building a forum for my final project for Programming 10
+A forum for my final project in Programming 10